 In the long term, Somalia's recovery will require the establishment of an effective rule of law framework.
 Currently, many areas of Somalia have no functioning criminal justice system.
 However, there are areas where UN initiatives have delivered marked improvements in the quality and delivery of justice.
+UNODC has assumed responsibility for two areas of Somali criminal justice development: the training of prosecutors and law reform initiatives.
 In conjunction with other UN agencies, UNODC will build upon recent successes to improve the performance of the criminal justice system.